fsancho/IA/05. Adversarial Search/readme.md

 UCT: The main procedure.
 It consists of the repetition of N times of:

 From the root node:
-  1. Selection of node with possibility of expansion
+  1. Selection of node with possibility of expansion.
-  2. Expansion of the selected node
+  2. Expansion of the selected node.
-  3. Simulation from the expanded node
+  3. Simulation from the expanded node.
   Return the best child of the root node according to the results of the simulations.
-  4. Propagation of simulation results
+  4. Propagation of simulation results.

 --------------------------------